crpietschmann/portfolio/_imports/_posts/2014-06-07-basic-comparison-of-c-and-apple-swift-programming-language-syntax.markdown

 if s.hasSuffix("Value") {
     // the string ends with the value
 }</pre>

-<p>You may notice from the above example that parenthesis are not required with IF statements in Swift.</p>
+You may notice from the above example that parenthesis are not required with IF statements in Swift.
 <h3>String Upper or Lower Case</h3>

-<p>Both languages support similar methods of converting strings to Upper or Lower Case.</p>
+Both languages support similar methods of converting strings to Upper or Lower Case.
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">// String Upper and Lower Case
 // C#
 var s = "some Value";